 I returned home one night to find a notice pinned to my front door to say there was to be a telephone call that evening from New York!!
 One was personally advised in those days as calls were booked ahead.
 I waited excitedly for the phone to ring and eventually it did and it was John Pancoast, the Director of Sloanes offering me a position with the company, in the Bahamas.
 He was opening a new branch on Nassau and wanted me to be his assistant.
-A very lucrative sum was offered to me, at least by Australian standards, I was to be there as soon as possible!
-My parents were aghast, but I booked my flight to New York and after a frantic week, flew away to the new chapter in my life!
+A very lucrative sum (at least by Australian standards), was offered to me.
+I was to be there as soon as possible!
+My parents were aghast, but I booked my flight to New York and after a frantic week, flew away to a new chapter in my life!

-The great day arrived and I boarded the plane for the two hour flight to Nassau and stepped out of the plane into the searing heat accompanied by the overpowering humidity..
-I was taken to meet the other members of our new enterprise and found, to my delight, that we would be working from a very grand and attractive early Plantation style house in the centre of town, surrounded by tropical gardens and a short walk to the beach, it really was paradise.
-John and I were to have our offices in the garden in what was originally servan’ts quarters, whilst the main house was to be used as a showroom.
+The great day arrived and I boarded the plane for the two hour flight to Nassau and stepped out of the plane into searing heat accompanied by overpowering humidity.
+I was taken to meet the other members of our new enterprise and found, to my delight, that we would be working from a very grand and attractive early Plantation style house in the centre of town.
+Surrounded by tropical gardens and a short walk to the beach, it really was paradise.
+John and I were to have our offices in the garden in what was originally servants’ quarters, whilst the main house was to be used as a showroom.
 The top floor was being occupied by our sponsor, Maude Owen-Marsh.

 Sloanes was not allowed to open in Nassau as it was a British protectorate and so our official name was Maude Owen-Marsh Interiors, agents for WJ Sloane International.
 Maude was a great character, a Canadian by birth, she had come to live in Nassau as a companion to Lady Oakes, after her husband Sir Harry Oakes had been murdered in suspicious circumstances!
 Maude had stayed on after the Oakes family had left.
-She had also worked for a while for the Duchess of Windsor.
+She had also worked for awhile for the Duchess of Windsor.
 She was blonde, bright and buxom with a great sense of humour and loved a dirty story.
-There was also Lady Bancroft on the staff of our official grand hostess, she really pottered about with a duster impressing everyone with her impeccable manners and her gracious English voice.
-We also had Dianne McKinney who was to be our secretary, although she typed at the rate of three words a minute.
+Lady Bancroft was also one of the staff of our official grand hostess.
+She really pottered about with a duster impressing everyone with her impeccable manners and her gracious English voice.
+We also had Dianne McKinney who was to be our secretary, although she typed at the rate of three words a minute!
 Dianne was quite beautiful so we forgave her, her typing ability….